 In the 1990s, though, they weren't very popular.
 Why?

-Well, vectors aren't used by many commercial codes (for example, MS Word).
-So most chip makers didn't bother with vectors.
+Well, vectors weren't used by many commercial codes

-- So, if you wanted vectors, you had to pay a lot of extra money for them. - However, with the Pentium III Intel reintroduced very small vectors (2 operations at a time), for integer operations only.The Pentium4 added floating point vector operations, also of size 2.
-Now, the Core family has doubled the vector size to 4.
+- (for example, MS Word).
+So most chip makers didn't bother with vectors. - So, if you wanted vectors, you had to pay a lot of extra money for them. - Pentium III Intel reintroduced very small integer vectors (2 operations at a time).
+Pentium4 added floating point vector operations, also of size 2.
+The Core family doubled the vector size to 4, and Sandy Bridge (2011) added "Fused Multiply-